How to Preserve Fresh Basil for Weeks on the Countertop

-If you have a bunch of fresh basil and you’d like to keep it fresh a little longer, here’s how to preserve fresh basil on the countertop!
+If you have a bunch of basil and you’d like to keep it fresh a little longer, here’s how to preserve fresh basil for weeks on the countertop!
 No kidding!

 For years I’ve been freezing fresh basil, to use in soups, stews, and pasta sauce all winter long.
 Then a few years ago I started to hear about a way of preserving basil when you wanted to use it fresh, but had more than you needed right then.
-I don’t know where I first heard that stems of basil in a cup or jar of water would stay good for days, but it may have been from Pam at Sidewalk Shoes (go see the fresh basil in water in her blog header.)
+I don’t know where I first heard that stems of basil in a cup or jar of water on the countertop would stay good for days, but it may have been from Pam at Sidewalk Shoes.

 Recently I cut several buckets of basil and froze some, used some to make basil pesto, and kept out a generous handful of basil stalks for a little experiment.
 So, just how long do you think a jar of basil will stay good on the kitchen counter if you keep adding water?

 Finally, 10 entire days and although one leaf has fallen off, the basil is really essentially as good as when I put it in the jar.
 I filled the water about every other day, and didn’t allow myself to cut any leaves off so I could compare the photos.
 Of course, I doubt you’d ever keep a jar of fresh basil this long without snipping off most of the leaves to add to whatever you’re cooking, but I thought it was great fun to see that it lasted this long.
 (Edit It’s now nearly two weeks later, and the basil is mostly still perfectly fresh and usable!
 Most of the stems have roots, and the basil actually seems to be growing in the water!)

 Do you have a garden where you’re growing basil?
 If so, I’d love to hear your own tricks for preserving it or what you like to make with your fresh basil.